Wolfie28000/NPC_maker/README.md

                             "lowstr", "lowdex", "lowcon", "lowint", "lowwis", "lowcha"

     From the User Interface (UI):

         a.)
-Get into the program by typing: cd NPC_maker b.)
-Run the program by typing: python npc_maker.py c.)
+Get into the program by replacing the '.com' with '.dev' to open the program in your web-browser b.)
+Navigate to the file titled 'npc_ui.py' c.)
+Run the program by either pressing the 'play' button (the small triangle in the top right corner of the area with the open files) or by typing 'python npc_ui.py' and pressing enter. d.)
 Follow the prompts on screen.

 2.)
 How to exit the program: